henkbirkholz/draft-birkholz-sacm-yang-content/draft-birkholz-sacm-yang-content.md

 ## Definition of the yang-output-metadata element included in content-metadata

-The composition of metadata that can be associated with a XML NETCONF result depends on multiple
+The composition of metadata that can be associated with a XML NETCONF result depends on multiple factors:
-factors:

 * acquisition method: query / subscription
-* encoding: XML / JSON / CBOR
+* encoding: XML # more content encodings will be supported as indicated by the definition
 * subscription interval: periodic / on-change
 * filter-type: xpath / subtree

-Additionally, the actual filter expression (or in future iterations of this work a referencing label, such as a URI, UUID or other composed identifier) has to be included in the content-metadata.
+Additionally, the actual filter expression (or in future iterations of this work, a referencing Label, such as a URI, UUID or other composed identifier) has to be included in the content-metadata.

 ~~~~ XSD
 <CODE BEGINS>